compound-finance/comet/docs/README.md

 ### Account Permissions

-This method returns a boolean that indicates the status of an account's management address.
+This function returns a boolean that indicates the status of an account's management address.

 #### Comet